OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 it will first download the bootloader_ image.
-This image is executed in the client computer's UEFI_ capable NIC_ adapter, and it will subsequently download the main bootloader_ image ``grubx64.efi`` from the TFTP_ server, which subsequently loads the Linux_kernel_ and initrd_ (see the *Kernel* section in `Booting process of Linux <https://en.wikipedia.org/wiki/Booting_process_of_Linux>`_).
+This image is executed in the client computer's UEFI_ capable NIC_ adapter, and it will subsequently download the main bootloader_ image ``grubx64.efi`` from the TFTP_ server, which loads the installation Linux_kernel_ and initrd_ (see the *Kernel* section in `Booting process of Linux <https://en.wikipedia.org/wiki/Booting_process_of_Linux>`_).

 The ``grubx64.efi`` image will now attempt to download GRUB2_ configuration files in order using the following rules,